Cloudinnovates/Piggy/README.md

 # Piggy
-A system that identifies lasers using a raspberry pi, a laser, and a photodioe
+A system that identifies coins using a raspberry pi, a laser, and a photodioe